Rayaq

 Rayaq - Haouch Hala (رياق), also romanized Rayak, is a Lebanese town in the Beqaa Governorate near the city of Zahlé.
-In the early 20th century and up to 1975 and the outbreak of the civil war, it was Lebanon's most important railway center, where the 1.05-m Beirut–Damascus line met the standard-gauge line north to Baalbek, Homs, and Aleppo.
+In the early 20th century and up to the 1975 outbreak of the civil war, it was Lebanon's most important railway center, where the 1.05-m Beirut–Damascus line met the standard-gauge line north to Baalbek, Homs, and Aleppo.
 It now has an air base and a hospital.
 Rayak Air Base was bombed by the Israeli Air Force during the 2006 Lebanon War.
 The landing strip was severely damaged as a result.